 The Model 1892 was the second Winchester to pass the 1,000,000 mark.
 The millionth Model 92 rifle was engraved and presented to the then-US Secretary of War, Patrick Hurley, on December 17, 1932.
 A Model 92 carbine was carried by Admiral Robert Peary on his trips to the North Pole.

-Our Winchester Model 1892 stocks are intended for only early original firearms, manufactured through 1932 (rifle models) and 1941 (carbine models).
+Our Winchester Model 1892 stocks are intended ONLY for early original firearms, manufactured through 1932 (rifle models) and 1941 (carbine models).
 They are not correct for recently manufactured reproduced or re-introduced models.
+Despite rumors and claims to the contrary, these later models are not exact reproductions of early original Winchesters.